S-Read3r/reading-notes/c201/class-02.md

 In order to understand how HTML content is rendered on a web-browser, one needs to understand how the browser interprets the HTML and JavaScript code and CSS.

+Before getting into this subject.
+There is something called S.E.O which stands for Search Engine Opitimization.
+Which is how search engine look for browser structure and grade them in accordance S.E.O guidlines.
+SEO is commonly used by search engines such as Google and Duckduckgo.

 * Each page is a separate document.
 So in other words, each webpage is a one or more documents.
 * The importance of page structure for Accessibility purposes is immesurable.
 At the top of the model is a document object, which represents the whole document.
 In a tree like structure, beneath the document object is boxes with information in them which are node as **nodes**.
 * The use of a rendering engine to show the page on screen.
 If there is no CSS, the rendering engine will apply default styles to HYML elements.